Impartial Predictive Modeling and the Use of Proxy Variables: Mathematical Models of Impartiality

-The rest of this section introduces impartial estimates in stages via models in which the fairness assumption is tractable.
-These models correspond to formal interpretations of what particular notions of equality of opportunity require.
+The rest of this section briefly introduces impartial estimates in stages via models in which the fairness assumption is tractable.
 We begin by enforcing FEO, which only uses sensitive and legitimate covariates.
 The goal in FEO is to have a best estimate of merit while satisfying the legal requirements of disparate treatment and disparate impact.
-Second, we consider a full SEO model (F-SEO), in which there are no legitimate covariates, only sensitive and suspect covariates.
-This model captures the philosopher John Rawl's theory of fair equality of opportunity.
-Subsection \ref{sec:simple-ex} provides a toy example to demonstrate the effect of considering covariates as either legitimate or suspect.
-The complete data case with sensitive, legitimate, and suspect covariates is considered in subsection \ref{sec:total-mod}.
-Lastly, subsection \ref{sec:apps} discusses ways to use impartial estimates to estimate the cost of discrimination.
+Second, we consider a full SEO model, in which there are no legitimate covariates, only sensitive and suspect covariates.
+The total model case with sensitive, legitimate, and suspect covariates is considered last.